-- NGS lab demo to Speed School Engineering students
+- November 2017 – NGS lab demo to Freshmen Speed School Engineering students

-- Dr. Dan Popa and Roushi Zhang Participated in ICRA 2018 NRI PI
+- November 2017 – Dr. Dan Popa and Roushi Zhang Participate at the NRI PI Meeting in Washington DC

 The NGS Group conducts research on the Next Generation Microsystems and Robots that are increasingly small, cheap, integrated, and networked.
 NGS is headed by the University of Louisville ECE Professor Dan Popa, and consists of groups of graduate students, undergraduate students and young research professionals who are exceptionally motivated and enthusiastic about advanced robotic systems science and engineering.